 MCC’s program prepares graduates for beginning staff level positions as registered nurses.
 A graduate receives an Associate of Applied Science Degree and is eligible to apply to take the National Council Licensure Examination for licensure as a registered nurse.
-This program is accredited by the Mississippi Board of Trustees of State Institutions of Higher Learning and by the Accreditation Commission For Education in Nursing , Inc., 3343 Peachtree Road, NE, Suite 850, Atlanta, GA, 30326, 1-404-975-5000, www.acenursing.org (continuing accreditation with a revisit in eight years, scheduled for 2018).
+This program is accredited by the Mississippi Board of Trustees of State Institutions of Higher Learning with Full Accreditation with Conditions and by the Accreditation Commission For Education in Nursing , Inc., 3343 Peachtree Road, NE, Suite 850, Atlanta, GA, 30326, 1-404-975-5000, www.acenursing.org (continuing accreditation with a revisit in eight years, scheduled for 2018).

 Legal limitations for licensure as a registered nurse: